memberful/memberful-wp/README.md

 ## Releasing a new version of the plugin

 * Make sure that every change has an appropriate changelog entry in `readme.txt`.
-* Set correct version number in `readme.txt`.
+* Set correct version number in `readme.txt` and `memberful-wp.php`.
-* Ensure that all changes are ready in the `development` branch.
+* Ensure that all changes are ready in the `master` branch.
 * Run `./release.sh`.
 * A copy of the wordpress.org svn repo will be downloaded into `/tmp`, the version you tagged will be copied across to the `tags` and `trunk` directories, (sans development files) and then committed to the svn repo, causing wordpress.org to release a new version.
 * The script will remove the svn directory.

 ### Updating WordPress SVN without a new plugin version